How to Put Parental Controls on YouTube to Keep Your Kids Safe

 YouTube Kids is a separate app from YouTube or YouTube Music and was designed with children’s safety in mind.
 While the supervised experiences content is generally more for tweens aged 9 and up, the YouTube Kids app has content appropriate for children as young as 4.

 The app allows you to create different profiles for each child, set content by age, and even choose screen time limits.
-You’ll also be able to block certain videos and share content directly with them.
+You’ll also be able to block certain videos on YouTube and share content directly with them.

 To keep up with what your kids watch, you can review their watch history to check for inappropriate videos.
 Then, in response to your child’s experience, you can tweak the YouTube Kids account settings.